juanpc2018/install-old-scsi-imacon-hasselblad-scanners-on-64-Bit-Windows/README.md

 Windows7 64-Bit untested, but probaly wont work.
 Optional paid Config Tool is Vista Only.

-The 1.36 Firmware vs. Free 1.32 or 1.23 is the aditional support for Power Management Stand-By feature for FireWire introduced in Vista.
+The paid 1.36 Firmware vs. Free 1.32 or 1.23 is the aditional support for Power Management Stand-By feature for FireWire introduced in Vista.
-Older FirmWare does Not have that, FireWire Power is Always ON.
+Older Firmware 1.32 or 1.23 does Not have that, FireWire Power is Always ON.

 Install Driver in Windows8.1 from Device Manager, Select Have a Disk,